danikavu/img2midi/README.md

 ![Image 3](./pics/img2midi2_x2.PNG)

-Now that we have our starting note and range we have to tackle our anti-harmony problem.
-Notes stacked on each other just sound like horror film soundtracks.
 We can apply a step skip the will ignore a given set of notes.
 For example if we set the steps to 2, every midi note will have a space of 2 between them and so on.

 	# Apply skip between notes.